player400/pi/README.md

 Emulation
 _______________________________________________________________________
-There is an emulator of a PI computer developed in C++.
+There is an emulator of a PI machine developed in C++.
 This one has it's own separate readme file.\
 Supporting:\
     -4 bit version\
+    -8 bit version\
 <br/>
 <br/>